rapidsai/deployment/source/cloud/azure/azure-ml.md

 Then in JupyterLab select the `rapids` kernel when working with a new notebook

 ## Azure ML Compute cluster

 Launch Azure's [ML Compute cluster](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-attach-compute-cluster?tabs=python) to distribute your RAPIDS training jobs across single or multi-GPU compute nodes.
 The Compute cluster scales up automatically when a job is submitted, and executes in a containerized environment, packaging your model dependencies in a Docker container.

 ### Instantiate workspace

-If using the Python SDK, connect to your workspace either by explicitly providing the workspace details or load from  the `config.json` file downloaded in the pre-requisites steps above.
+If using the Python SDK, connect to your workspace either by explicitly providing the workspace details or load from the `config.json` file downloaded in the pre-requisites section.

 ```python
 from azure.ai.ml import MLClient